flatironsdevelopment/user_trackers/README.md

 # Usage

-You may call `UserTrackers.track` in your rails app or use clients related to each of the trackers.
+You may call `UserTrackers.track` in your rails app or use clients related to each of the gem's trackers.

 ## Track method